Anastasi-QA/Portfolio/README.md

 # Portfolio

-********### About me :wave:
+### About me :wave:
 Hi, I'm Anastasiia.

-For the past few years -since 2021- I've been building my skills and experience in the QA testing.
+For the past few years - since 2021 - I've been building my skills and experience in the QA testing.
 I'm happy that I discovered a field where my love for problem-solving, attention to details, and gaming creates real impact.

 There is something special about knowing that your work helps to make user experience with technology/games/applications -smoother and more enjoyable.
 Through education, independent learning, and hands-on experience, I developed my ability to spot issues and improve digital products throughout different platforms.